I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 For the last 50 years, both of the major psychiatric diagnostic systems – DSM and ICD – have aimed at reliability at the potential cost of validity.
 They have done this by codifying diagnosis in the form of criteria, influenced by operationalism from the philosophy of physics and down playing aetiological theory.
 It is an empirical question whether DSM-III, -IV and now -5 and the parallel ICD classifications have achieved this aim overall.

 There have been criticisms, however, that the explicit criteria under-determine the diagnoses made by skilled clinicians.
-That is, the criteria themselves have a vagueness for which experienced psychiatrists have to compensate in diagnostic judgements in response to particular patients expressing particular signs and symptoms.
+That is, the criteria themselves have a vagueness or indeterminacy for which experienced psychiatrists have to compensate in diagnostic judgements in response to particular patients expressing particular signs and symptoms.
 The overall top-down or gestalt judgement is more precise than the component criteria on which it is supposed to be based.

 The aim of this chapter is not to address whether this is so but rather how it could be so.
 In doing so, I will make two suggestions.
 First, diagnosis may involve an important tacit element.
 As a recognitional judgement, it may share characteristics of an uncodifiable form of know-how.
 Second, the postulation of criteriological intermediaries between the skilled clinician and their patients’ or clients’ actual conditions may distort the recognitional process.
 Judgement of the underlying mental states of patients and clients may be more secure than the operationalised criteria.